-We are very proud to have the following members as Trustees for the Cape Leopard Trust.
+We are honoured to have the following individuals serve as Trustees for the Cape Leopard Trust.

 Johan van der Westhuizen (Chairman)